Are Statistical Methods Obsolete in the Era of Deep Learning? A Study of ODE Inverse Problems: PINN and MAGI

-With its Bayesian foundation and Monte Carlo inference framework, MAGI is inherently capable of uncertainty quantification in estimation and prediction.
-In contrast, PINN can only output point estimates and point predictions.
+With its Bayesian foundation and Monte Carlo inference framework, MAGI naturally provides uncertainty quantification for both parameters and trajectories, including posterior credible intervals and predictive uncertainty.
+In contrast, standard PINNs, as commonly used in practice, primarily return point estimates and point predictions.

-For apples-to-apples comparisons between PINN and MAGI, we will only compare point estimates of the parameters $\boldsymbol{\theta}$ and trajectories $\mathbf{X}(t)$, taking the posterior means from MAGI's Monte Carlo samples.
+This distinction already highlights a practical advantage of MAGI for scientific inference, where uncertainty bands and credible intervals are often necessary for downstream interpretation and decision-making.
+Since standard PINNs do not natively provide calibrated posterior uncertainty, a direct comparison of uncertainty quantification would be inherently asymmetric (and would require introducing additional, nonstandard uncertainty wrappers for PINN that bring extra modeling choices and calibration procedures).
+We therefore, for fair comparisons between PINN and MAGI, only compare point estimates of the parameters $\boldsymbol{\theta}$ and trajectories $\mathbf{X}(t)$, taking the posterior means from MAGI's Monte Carlo samples.
 For PINN, following the general practice, we use the neural network's forward-pass output as its $\mathbf{X}(t)$ estimate, and extract out the corresponding trainable parameters in the neural network architecture when estimating $\boldsymbol{\theta}$.